wazuh/wazuh-documentation/source/installation-guide/index.rst

 - **Containers:**

-  - :ref:`Docker <wazuh_docker>`: You are able to install Wazuh with a single-host architecture using a set of Docker images.
+  - :ref:`Docker <wazuh_docker>`: Allows you to install Wazuh with a single-host architecture using a set of Docker images.
   - :ref:`Deployment on Kubernetes <wazuh_kubernetes>`: You can build an environment with a Wazuh cluster that offers high availability and securing all the data.